renan-baialuna/MarvelTraker/Readme.md

+This application is develop in Xcode 12.5 and Swift 5

 Hello, this is an app design for finding information on Marvel Comics and keeping track of comics acquired and in a wish list of comics.

 The initial screen is design for initiating search by name or accessing the part about inventory or wishlist.
 In it, you can start a search using the textField